LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 Checkpoint
 ^^^^^^^^^^

-Let's make sure your setup is working so far!
+As a sanity check, let's make sure your setup is working so far!

 **Test Steps**